docker/docs/content/manuals/desktop/troubleshoot/_index.md

 #### Use your diagnostics ID to get help

-If you have a paid Docker subscription, open the [Docker Desktop support](https://hub.docker.com/support/desktop/) form.
-Fill in the information required and add the ID to the Diagnostics ID field.
-Make sure you provide the full diagnostics ID, and not just the user ID.
-Select **Submit** to request Docker Desktop support.
+Select **Contact support** from the **Troubleshooting** menu.
+This opens the Docker Desktop support form.
+Fill in the information required.
+Your diagnostics ID is gathered automatically.
+Then, select **Submit ticket** to request Docker Desktop support.

 If you don't have a paid Docker subscription, create an issue on GitHub: